EvolutionJobs/Evolution-StepStone/README.md

 }
 ```

+Don't use this pattern for the `Authenticate` method, as in that context `StepStoneAuthenticationException` means your credentials are incorrect.

 ### Quotas
 To check a quota pass the token and the name (if configured) or the `https://recruiter.{StepStone brand site}`: